ickc/archer2-AMPP-2025-07-29/README.md

  * Other things you could do with the halo swapping benchmark:
    - change the buffer size to be very small ( a few tens of bytes) or very large (bigger than the eager limit) to see if that affects the results;
    - run on different numbers of nodes.
+   - change the underlying network protocol from OFI to UCX - see https://docs.archer2.ac.uk/user-guide/dev-environment/#switching-to-alternative-ucx-mpi-implementation
  * Note that you will need to change the number of repetitions to get reasonable runtimes: many more for smaller messages, many fewer for larger messages.
 Each test needs to run for at least a few seconds to give reliable results.

  * The `halobench` program contains an example of using